 If denied, it’s often better to refile addressing the denial reasons than to appeal.
 Consult an immigration attorney for guidance.
 If approved, USCIS forwards the case to the National Visa Center (NVC) for further processing, leading to a visa interview when the priority date is current.
 If your sibling is already in the U.S. and eligible, they can file an I-485 for adjustment of status.

-Filing Form I-130 for a sibling is a complex but manageable process.
-With careful attention to detail and possibly the help of an immigration attorney, you can successfully help your sibling become a lawful permanent resident in the U.S. Follow this guide closely to embark on this important journey.
+Filing Form I-130 for a sibling may seem complex, but it is a manageable process.
+By paying careful attention to detail and potentially seeking assistance from an immigration attorney, you can successfully help your sibling become a lawful permanent resident in the U.S. Therefore, follow this guide closely as you embark on this important journey.